verlok/verlok.github.io/_posts/2019-06-14-web-share-api-step-by-step.md

 ![](/assets/post-images/native-web-sharing-api.png "iOS system share tray")

-After I made a PWA out of this website, I also removed the AddThis script which was used to add the share buttons ad the end of each posts, because it was slowing down the website.
+After I made a Progressive Web Application out of this website, I also removed the AddThis script which was used to add the share buttons ad the end of each posts, because it was slowing down the website.
 I then realized that, after adding the website to my home screen as a standalone app, users couldn't share posts anymore.

 ## Web Share API to the rescue!

-I've added this script to my website's post pages
+I've added the following script to my website's post pages:

 ```js
 (function() {